Last Updated on

 Paracetamol is by and large a safe drug and does not cause pregnancy problems such as premature birth, stillbirth or miscarriage.
 Recent research on this topic has shown the possibility of certain complications arising as a result of intake of paracetamol during pregnancy:

 Consuming paracetamol in excess quantities during the first trimester of pregnancy can cause birth defects in the child.
-The child develops vital organs during the first trimester and paracetamol, which lowers the testosterone levels, can affect the fetus.
+The child develops vital organs during the first trimester and paracetamol, which lowers testosterone levels, can affect the foetus.

 The child may also develop asthma and have wheezing episodes due to exposure to medication in the womb.